· 11 min read

 These providers will essentially let you buy new users by pushing out advertisements across many different traffic sources.
-Having a tangible cost per install (CPI) for new users will also allow you to more accurately measure the performance of your marketing efforts.
+Having a tangible cost per install (CPI) for new users will also allow you to measure the performance of your marketing efforts more accurately.

 Different ad formats can also be employed to maximize your exposure.
 Consider how your game works as a banner, rewarded video or interactive ad.
 Evaluate the CPI for all these formats to figure out what is giving you the best return for your investment.

-However if you’re delivering creative and engaging ads but end up annoying your audience due to its length or volume, your new user traffic will suffer.
+However, if you’re delivering creative and engaging ads but annoy your audience due to its length or volume, your new user traffic will suffer.

 To make the best impression, you should tailor specific ad formats.
 For instance, interstitial ads should be optimised to fill the whole screen with high quality graphics, while video ads should be the perfect length (between 15-30 seconds) without lag or loading delay.